Wayland Academy (Wisconsin): Academics

 Wayland's academic program focuses on preparing its students for undergraduate colleges and universities upon graduation.
 The class schedule consists of eight 45-minute periods whose order rotates daily.
 Classes are offered on three levels: college preparatory, honors, and advanced placement (AP).
 Graduation requirements include four years of English, and three years each of mathematics, social science/history, natural sciences, and languages.
 Languages offered include Spanish and German.
 Additionally, all students must have at least one year of foreign language instruction to graduate.
 Students must also complete the equivalent of one year's study of fine arts through music or studio art courses or lessons.
 The school offers 15 classes at the advanced placement level, and approximately 80% of its faculty have attained advanced degrees in their fields.

 In 2015 the school joined the Hybrid Learning Consortium.
 It creates a globalized learning community offering a diverse variety of online courses to students around the world.

 Student life

 Roughly 15% of Wayland's student body are students are racial minorities, and roughly 20% of Wayland students are international students.

 Wayland's dress code includes dress clothes during the school day and on formal occasions.
-Wayland provides its boarding students with 19 meals weekly and traditionally holds formal or family-style meals every few weeks.
+It was provides its boarding students with 19 meals weekly and traditionally holds formal or family-style meals every few weeks.
 Students eat at least one meal a week with their faculty mentor, a faculty member who serves as an academic and all-purpose adviser to help students with concerns ranging from homework to social issues.

 Extracurricular activities are offered.
 Organizations include concert band, pep band, Thespian Society, student literary magazine, student government, and more.